Jason-M13/plastic-waste-trends-2023/README.md

 ## Overview

 This project explores the trends, disparities, and environmental impacts of **global plastic waste** based on a dataset sourced from [Kaggle](https://www.kaggle.com/datasets/prajwaldongre/global-plastic-waste-2023-a-country-wise-analysis?resource=download).
-The analysis covers 165 countries and dives into:
+The analysis covers 165 countries and provides an introspective on:

 - Total plastic waste generation (in million metric tons)
 - Primary waste sources